Sienci-Labs/Resources/gsender/gs-compile.md

 Once the repository is cloned, install the project's dependencies using Yarn.

+Note: On Windows, make sure run these commands from `Git Bash` not the standard Windows Terminal/CMD/PowerShell as the Prepare script relies on Bash

 1. **Clean previous builds (optional but recommended):**
     The `package.json` script `prepare` runs `npm run clean`.

     ```bash
     yarn prepare
     ```